-Darren Northcott at UX booth defines it best.
+Darren Northcott at UX Booth defines it best.
 “Essentially, UX designers work to make things more profound, targeting their users on an emotional level.”
 The emotion that a UX designer strives to create depends on the product, service, or goal.
-For example, a website that seeks donations for orphans in Afghanistan will aim for a starkly different emotion than, say, the next Angry Birds app.
+For example, a website that seeks donations for orphans will aim for a starkly different emotion than, say, the next Candy Crush app.

-User experience can have a profound impact on an overall product.
+User experience can have a strong impact on an overall product.
 Great user experience is why people stand in line for hours to buy the newest iPhone or to see the latest “Star Wars” installment.
 It’s not really about the tiny differences in screen size and weight between models, or that J. J. Abrams made a crossguard lightsaber.
-That lightsaber was impressive, though.

 The reason that both of these products inspired such adulation is that the designers cashed in on previous products’ user experience.
 People remember how they felt while holding and using their last iPhone, just as they remember all of the great times they had while watching “Star Wars.”
 In short, it’s the feeling that stuck with them and made them loyal to the franchise.
 That’s what awesome UX is.

 So there you have it.
 Information architecture, user interface and user experience are three separate parts of an overall product, even though there is some overlap.
-Great web designers understand how all three parts work together and how to use them to create digital products that reap high downloads and impact the world.
+Great web designers understand how all three parts work together and how to use them to create digital products that reap high downloads and high user impact.